swabhs/open-sesame/README.md

 ## Data Preprocessing

 This codebase only handles data in the XML format specified under FrameNet.
-However, we convert the data into [CoNLL 2009 format](https://ufal.mff.cuni.cz/conll2009-st/task-description.html) for ease of use.
+However, we first reformat the data for ease of readability.

-First, create a `data/` directory here, download [FrameNet](https://framenet.icsi.berkeley.edu/fndrupal/framenet_data) version 1.x and place it under `data/fndata-1.x/`.
-Also create a directory `data/neural/fn1.x/` for the data files in , which will be generated in the steps below.
-Now, create the train, test and dev splits from the data by rewriting the xml files provided in CoNLL 2009 format, with BIOS tags, for simplicity, by executing the following:
+1. First, create a `data/` directory here, download [FrameNet](https://framenet.icsi.berkeley.edu/fndrupal/framenet_data) version 1.x and place it under `data/fndata-1.x/`.
+Also create a directory `data/neural/fn1.x/` to convert to CoNLL 2009 format.

+2. Convert the data into a [format similar to CoNLL 2009](https://ufal.mff.cuni.cz/conll2009-st/task-description.html), but with BIO tags, by executing:
 ```sh
 cd src/
 python preprocess.py 2> err
 ```
-The above script writes the train, dev and test files in the required format into the `data/` directory.

-There is plenty of noise in the data, and all the sentences which could not be converted.
-The location of these, along with the error is written to the standard error.
+The above script writes the train, dev and test files in the required format into the `data/neural/fn1.x/` directory.
+There is plenty of noise in the annotations.
+The annotations which could not be used, along with the error messages, gets spit out to the standard error.

-To use pretrained GloVe word embeddings, download the [GloVe files](https://nlp.stanford.edu/projects/glove/) and place them under `data/`.
+3. [Optional, but highly recommended] If you want to use pretrained [GloVe word embeddings](https://nlp.stanford.edu/projects/glove/), download and extract them under `data/`.
 Run the preprocessing with an extra argument for the intended GloVe file.
-This trims the GloVe files to the FrameNet vocabulary, to ease memory requirements.
-For example, the command

 ```sh
 python preprocess.py glove.6B.100d.txt 2> err
 ```
-creates `glove.6B.100d.framevocab.txt` under `data/`.
+This trims the GloVe files to the FrameNet vocabulary, to ease memory requirements.
+For example, the above creates `data/glove.6B.100d.framevocab.txt` to be used by our models.

 ## Frame Identification